CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Due to the possibility of 64-bit data types, this extension requires that each `bufferView` is aligned to a multiple of 8 bytes for efficient reads.
 This alignment requirement is always measured from the start of the binary file.
 This alignment requirement only applies to the start of each bufferView used for metadata.

-To meet this alignment requirement, padding is sometimes needed between `bufferView`s.
-When this happens, use `0x00` for padding.
+Note that to meet this requirement, some form of padding or other data is sometimes needed so the `bufferView` starts on an 8-byte boundary.

 ![Binary alignment diagram](figures/binary-alignment.png)